donghyuklee1/donghyuklee1.github.io/archives/2026-06-22-vit-inr-3d-correction.md

   links:
     github: "https://github.com/donghyuklee1/3D-LSFM-Distortion-Correction"
 ---
+*Please check the GitHub repository for detailed formulas and code*

 ## 1. Introduction
 Light-Sheet Fluorescence Microscopy (LSFM) has become an indispensable tool for rapid, high-resolution volumetric imaging of biological samples.
 However, LSFM inherently suffers from sample-induced optical aberrations and scattering, which severely degrade the axial resolution and produce elongation artifacts.